If you work hard, you can achieve anything.

 This is what I call the Insecurity of Hard work.
 The need to do something, anything, to feel like we are making forward progress.
 It’s what happens when driven individuals lose sight of the big picture and believe that hard work is the only ingredient to success.
 Forgetting the bigger picture of what goes into performance.

 This isn’t to say that working hard should not be celebrated, it should.
 As Percy Cerutty stated, “It is the overcoming, not the success of, that is important.”
 The magic is in the work; it has to be done.
 However, the work can also become a security blanket, a fall back that prevents us from actually figuring out what is wrong or why we are not achieving our goals.
 In many ways, it can prevent driven individuals from reaching their goals.
 When the marker of work, be it miles run or pages written, gets mistaken as the barometer of success.

 For “pushers,” the challenge is not in working, but in NOT working.
 In having the confidence in our abilities to understand what we need to do, and to do just that.
 Or as Fred Wilt told his marathon protégé (and future World Record Holder) Buddy Edelen before a race:

-“I can’t say this 40-minute will jog hurt you.
+“I can’t say this 40-minute jog will hurt you.
 I can say it does not help two days before a race.
 This is a manifestation of uncertainty.
 There is time to train and a time to rest- not halfway rest.
-This is a bitter lesson you have no accepted.”
+This is a bitter lesson you have not accepted.”